yukinarit/parrotify/README.md

 # Parrotify :thumbsupparrot:

 Parrotify is a google chrome extension to allow custom GIF emoji displayed in your browser!
 (This project is still in early stages!
-It's quite buggy!)
+It's so buggy!)

 Without Parrotify             |  With Parrotify